lmondada/dphil-thesis/content/02_quantum/03_quantum_sota.md

 performance that the boundaries of the partitioned circuits introduce, the combination of circuit partitioning with the techniques listed above yields some of the best performing circuit optimisation techniques developed to date @bqskit.
+Circuit synthesis schemes have also been extended to generate circuits on a more expressive gate set that includes elementary classical operations @Alam2024 @Niu2024.

 However, a fundamental flaw of all unitary synthesis schemes is the
 $4^n$-scaling in the number of qubits $n$ of the unitary representation itself.
 This means that no matrix-based synthesis method, however efficient, will ever be able to handle computations with much more than a dozen qubits.
-Circuit partitioning schemes do not solve this problem as much as they avoid it, by considering only a subset of the computation---at the cost of inferior performance.

-Closer to the concerns of this thesis, the unitary representation is also a poor candidate to express hybrid computations.
-In an exciting recent development, first studies of synthesis schemes in the presence of mid-circuit measurements have been performed that generalise search-based circuit synthesis to reason about measurements and conditional gates @Alam2024 @Niu2024.
-They present promising results, with significant reductions in circuit depth for state preparation and circuit synthesis.
-However, the expressiveness of the programs considered in these recent advances remains limited to circuit-based representations.
-It is unclear if and how these techniques could be extended to synthesise more complex hybrid programs, such as repeat-until-success schemes, let alone the kind of arbitrary hybrid programs expressible in `minIR`.

-{{% hint danger %}}
-See @Ge2024 for a recent review of work in this space.
-IS THIS ANY GOOD?
-Should I just read it?
-{{% /hint %}}
+Circuit partitioning schemes are an effective circumvention of the problem, but they are heavily dependent on the quality of the partitioning.

 ### The search for scalable representations

 Our study of unitary synthesis introduced us to a convenient two-step approach to quantum computation optimisation.
-The input computation (circuits, for the most part) is first transformed into a "global" representation that captures the computation as a whole, abstracting away the precise sequences of gates that composed the original circuit.
+The input circuit is first transformed into a "global" representation that captures the computation as a whole, abstracting away the precise sequences of gates that composed the original circuit.
 This representation is then the input for the second half of the problem, which